TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 * The amount of white space that follows a command is also irrelevant as long as it does not overflow the read buffer before a newline character is encountered (at the time of writing the line buffer is 1024 characters).
 * The amount of white space between arguments is also irrelevant.
 For example if you separate command arguments by 5 spaces or 1 space it makes not difference.
 This is particularly relevant to specifying words to add to a string variable - you can't just add more spaces between words by simply separating those words by more spaces in the command.
 See specific string handling commands for details.

+### Argument Length and Unicode Limits

-The interpreter has a limit on the maximum size of any argument - with a few specific exceptions.
-This is set by the MAX_ARGLEN value in the interpreter source code which, at the time of writing, is 31 bytes.
-The exceptions relate to arguments that represent file names and directory paths in certain commands and those arguments can have up to SCNFNAME_MAX bytes (without white space) before they get truncated.
-Currently, SCNFNAME_MAX is set to 259.
-See specific commands for when those exceptional cases are allowed.
+The interpreter enforces a limit on the maximum size of any single argument.
+This is governed by the MAX_ARGLEN value in the source code, which is currently 64 bytes.

+Certain commands (such as #include or preview_file) that handle file names or directory paths allow for longer arguments up to SCNFNAME_MAX bytes.
+The value of SCNFNAME_MAX is determined by the Operating System's maximum path length at the time of compilation of the pardclient (i.e. the interpreter) program.
+On MS Windows, this is typically 259 bytes.
+On Linux/Unix systems, this is typically 4095 bytes.
+See specific commands for when these exceptional limits apply.

-It is important to note that bytes do not necessarily equate to characters.
-While standard ASCII characters are 1 byte each, UTF-8 Unicode characters (such as box-drawing symbols or emojis) typically consume 3 or 4 bytes each.
-For example, the ═ symbol uses 3 bytes; therefore, a single argument can contain a maximum of 10 of these characters before exceeding the 31-byte limit.
+**Note**: When trying to keep within the MAX_ARGLEN limit, it is important to distinguish between bytes and characters.
+While standard ASCII characters are 1 byte each, UTF-8 Unicode characters (like emojis or box-drawing symbols) typically consume 3 to 4 bytes each.
+Example: The "═" symbol uses 3 bytes.
+A single 64-byte argument can contain a maximum of 21 of these characters before truncation.

-**Caution**: Exceeding MAX_ARGLEN with Unicode characters will result in malformed UTF-8 sequences.
-Because the interpreter truncates arguments at the byte level, a multi-byte character may be cut in half, causing the entire string to fail to render on the console.
+**Caution**: Because the interpreter truncates at the byte level, exceeding the limit with Unicode characters will result in a malformed UTF-8 sequence.
+This may cause the string to fail to render or appear as "garbage" text in the console.

+**Note**: Just because an argument is generally limited to MAX_ARGLEN bytes, does not mean that every argument can be that long.
+For example some arguments that specify the name of an actuator (using def_actuator) or the custom name of a limit switch (act_set) may be limited to fewer characters (31 printable bytes in the two examples mentioned) so be guided by the details of the command descriptions in this manual.

-**Caution**: You may exceed MAX_ARGLEN with array indexing because indexed arrays must not have white space and so are treated as a single argument.
-This argument may become very long if the index also includes a variable or array name.
-For example this would get truncated and cause a syntax error or unexpected behaviour:
+**Note**: Because indexed arrays must not contain white space, they are treated as a single argument.
+This allows for powerful nested dereferencing, such as:

-MyArray1[MyIndexList[MyLongVarName]]]

-With a 31 char limit the interpreter will read this in as:

-MyArray1[MyIndexList[MyLongVarN

-and try to interpret it - this will fail.
+MyArray[MyIndexList[MyIndex]]

+With the current 64-byte limit, the entire construction (Base Name + Brackets + Nested Indexes) must not exceed 64 bytes.
+If the combined length of the names and brackets exceeds this limit, the interpreter will truncate the string.
+Example: If you try to write this:

+Very_Long_Array_Variable_Name[Long_Inner_Array_Name[Long_Index_Variable]]

+it will be trunctated to this upon interpreter reading:

+Very_Long_Array_Variable_Name[Long_Inner_Array_Name[Long_Index_V

+and this will result in a Syntax Error because the closing brackets were lost during the read.

-At each stage, the interpreter will attempt to perform the script action but will terminate the script if a fatal error is encountered and will print some information about the error and source line where the error occurred to aid debugging.
+**Note**: At each stage, the interpreter will attempt to perform the script action.
+If a fatal error is encountered (such as a syntax error caused by truncation), the interpreter will terminate execution and print the error type and source line number to aid debugging.

 # Data types, the ‘varval’ and casting